Alfo5123/Variational-Sparse-Coding/README.md

 ## Observations
-- [ ] Typo ?
-Difference between formula 6 and 9 / 21 signs
+- [ ] Difference between formula 6 and 9 / 21 signs (possibly typo?)
 - [ ] How gradually show we increase c?
 Linearly for 20k iterations?
-- [ ] Equation 10 : Recognition function,  numerical inestability -ReLU( -Vout ) = 0 -> spike = 1
+- [ ] Recognition function suffers from  numerical inestability, since for spike = 1, then  -ReLU( -Vout ) = 0
+- [ ] Increase the number of iterations suggested for the paper and re-run VLB experiment
+- [ ] Use convolutional architectures for encoder and decoder to see improvements on generated samples quality.
+- [ ] Apply model to [Disentanglement testing Sprites dataset](https://github.com/deepmind/dsprites-dataset), to measure the effect of sparcity in disentanglement metric.

 ## References